WCU-CSC476-F18/LeadLeoHome/README.md

 ----------
 Controls:
 ----------
-WASD or up,down,left,right to control Leo the dog.
+WASD or up, down, left, right to control Leo the dog.

 --------
 Levels: